By The PerfectPrice Team

-Congratulations—you’ve now got your Airbnb listed, and you’re ready to start making money, whether it’s a side hustle, to pay the mortgage or both.
-Now you’re in the Airbnb interface, and you have to decide on an Airbnb pricing strategy.
-In the back of your mind, you realize this could have a huge impact on how much money you make.
+Congratulations—you’ve now got your Airbnb listed, and you’re ready to start making money, whether it’s a side hustle, to pay the mortgage, or both.
+Now, you’re in the Airbnb interface and have to decide on an Airbnb pricing strategy.
+In the back of your mind, you realize this could greatly impact how much money you make.
 But where do you start?

 Start right here!
-This blog post will lay out how to set up a great pricing strategy that will make you the most money you can and give you peace of mind that you’re doing perfectly.
+This blog post will outline how to set up a great pricing strategy to make you the most money possible and give you peace of mind that you’re doing perfectly.

 There are lots of metrics to think about when you’re managing your Airbnb.
 The one to focus on most is Revenue per Available Room (RevPAR, sometimes RevPAN for “Night”).

 RevPAR is how much revenue you made divided by how many nights were available for each unit, usually calculated monthly.
-For example, if in February (28 days) you booked for 14 days, and received $2,000 total, and the entire month was available, your RevPAR would be $2000 / 28 nights = $71.
-If in the same month, the owner occupied the unit for 10 nights, RevPAR would be 2000 / 18 nights = 111.
+For example, if in February (28 days) you booked for 14 days and received $2,000 total, and the entire month was available, your RevPAR would be $2000 / 28 nights = $71.
+If the owner occupied the unit for ten nights in the same month, RevPAR would be 2000 / 18 nights = 111.

 Unlike occupancy, RevPAR takes into consideration your availability.
 It doesn’t penalize you if an owner or maintenance issue took the unit off the market.
 And, it doesn’t benefit you if you rent really cheap but for the entire month.